ViktorIwan/Seblod-Icon-Field-Extended/README.md

  1. You're using Font Awesome icon instead of default bootstrap icon
  2. You want to have Text  on before or after icon
+ 3. You need to use custom class for icon

 ----------